Pulque: Maguey

 The maguey plant, also called a "century plant" in English, is native to Mexico.
 It grows best in the cold, dry climates of the rocky central highlands to the north and east of Mexico City, especially in the states of Hidalgo and Tlaxcala.
-Maguey has been cultivated at least since 200 CE in Tula, Tulancingo and Teotihuacan, and wild plants have been exploited for far longer.
+Maguey has been cultivated at least since 200 CE in Tula, Tulancingo and Teotihuacan, and wild plants have been used for far longer.
 The plant historically has had a number of uses.
 Fibers can be extracted from the thick leaves to make rope or fabric, its thorns can be used as needles or punches and the membrane covering the leaves can be used as paper or for cooking.
 The name maguey was given by the Spanish, who picked it up from the Taíno.
 This is still its common name in Spanish, with Agave being its scientific generic or technical name.
 The Nahuatl name of the plant is metl.

 The manufacturing process of pulque is complex and requires the death of the maguey plant.
 As the plant nears maturity, the center begins to swell and elongate as the plant gathers stored sugar to send up a single flower stalk, which may reach up to 20 feet in height.
 However, plants destined for pulque production have this flower stalk cut off, leaving a depressed surface 12-18 inches in diameter.
 In this center, the maguey sap, known as aguamiel (honeywater), collects.
 It takes a maguey plant 12 years to mature enough to produce the sap for pulque.